GLOBAL MARKETS-Shares, oil fall on fears of US 'fiscal cliff'

 U.S. oil stockpiles and fears that the world's largest economy

-might risk a recession if a resolution to the budget issue is
+might miss a risk a recession if a resolution to the budget

 With the front-month January contract approaching expiration